 The once acting Chair of the Music Department, Megan is voice faculty at the Community College of Denver.
 In the business of singing, she is a Certified Facilitator of the Aria Ready Process through program founder Carol Kirkpatrick and has been Aria Ready faculty at the Tyrolean Opera Program as well as Aria Ready presentor at the University of Northern Colorado School of Music.
 In vocal pedagogy, Megan is awarded certification in Vocology from the Summer Vocology Institute of the National Center for Voice and Speech.
 She earned credits in Alexander Technique Course and Intensive as well as explored Feldenkrais Method with John Tarr, both at the University of Colorado Boulder College of Music.
 Megan is a member of the National Association of Teachers of Singing, judging Colorado-Wyoming NATS Student Auditions and adjudicating voice students for the Helena Music Teachers Festival in Montana.
 More about NATS here.

 In contemporary chamber music, Megan has had the pleasure of singing in the world premiere of Lone Figures Floating by James J. Pellerite with Native flutist Pellerite at the Composers Conference in Aspen.
 While at the Lamont School of Music, her chamber ensembles were Lamont Chamber Competition Winners, performing at their Convocation.
-Megan sings in the Project Youth & Chamber Music Summer Music Festival in Fort Collins, CO.
-More about Megan with PYCH here and more about PYCH here She is also a member of the Lamont Artist - In - Residence founded ensemble The Playground directed by Conrad Kehn, the regional premier chamber group dedicated to modern compositions, featured in the Denver Post as the second of Colorado's Top Five Chamber Ensembles.
+A first for Piano Puzzlers, Megan sang the solved Piano Puzzlers with Bruce Adolphe as well as his song cycle Wind Across the Sky in the Project Youth & Chamber Music Summer Music Festival in Fort Collins, CO.
+More about PYCH here She is also a member of the Lamont Artist - In - Residence founded ensemble The Playground directed by Conrad Kehn, the regional premier chamber group dedicated to modern compositions, featured in the Denver Post as the second of Colorado's Top Five Chamber Ensembles.
 More of the article here, Megan with The Playground here and more about The Playground here.
 She has performed with the Playground at the Colorado Music Educators Clinic/Conference and the Arvada Center, as well as on Colorado Public Radio, the National Performing Arts Convention, the International Society for Improvised Music Conference and in the Mile High Voltage Festival, a New Music Festival hosted by The Newman Center with Canteloupe records.
 One of the most exciting collaboration she enjoyed through the Playground was with composer Leanna Kirchoff, who set Megan's youngest dream to music.

 "Rabbit's Escape" from Dreams Go Through Me by Leanna Kirchoff